E Commands

 encryption

-To configure an encryption algorithm for an IKE protocol policy, use the encryption command.
+To change the ESP encryption type, use the encryption command.
 To revert to the default, use the no form of the command.

 Syntax Description